ChrisVeigl/AngelinaReader/README.md

 # Angelina Braille Reader

 Angelina Braille Reader is an Optical Braille Recognition system.
 It is designed to convert Braille text on photos into plain text.
+This (forked) version provides the `run_local_camInteractive.py` script for live processing of camera/webcame images and a speech-guided menu for processing and appending text results of the braille recognition process (see Usage and Instructions for pyhsical setup).

 ## General description of the solution